EVRAZ plc – Annual report – 31 December 2018

-All EVRAZ subsidiaries strictly comply with the Code of Conduct and Anti-corruption Policy, which are the key documents that define the norms of ethical and responsible behaviour for employees in all circumstances.
+All EVRAZ subsidiaries comply with the Code of Conduct and Anti-corruption Policy, the top-level documents that define the norms of ethical and responsible behaviour for employees in all circumstances.
 These and other relevant policies are available on the corporate intranet and employees bear personal responsibility for full compliance with them.
-Staff are also consistently encouraged to approach compliance managers whenever they have questions about the expected course of action in difficult situations or when they want to voice concerns about known violations.
+Employees are consistently encouraged to seek guidance from compliance managers whenever they have questions about the expected course of action in difficult situations or when they want to voice concerns about known violations.

-Compliance managers are present at every major asset and are also responsible for anti-corruption and anti-bribery matters in the Group’s smaller local businesses.
-They investigate possible non-compliance with policies; monitor charity payments and hospitality spending; and act on whistle-blower allegations of possible bribery, corruption, fraud and malfeasance.
-They then present their findings and recommendations to local managing directors, as well as the Group’s compliance manager and specialists reporting to the senior vice president for business support.
-The latter review and scrutinise investigation results to liaise with senior management as necessary.
-Compliance managers routinely inform the Audit Committee about the status of ongoing anti-corruption efforts and prepare memos at the committee’s request.
+The Group seeks to ensure that compliance managers are present at every major asset and are responsible for handling anti-corruption and anti-bribery matters.
+They investigate possible noncompliance with policies; monitor charity payments and hospitality spending; and act on whistle-blower allegations of possible bribery, corruption, fraud and malfeasance.
+They then present their findings and recommendations to local managing directors, the Group’s compliance manager and specialists reporting to the senior vice president for business support.
+The latter review investigation results to liaise with senior management as necessary.
+The Group’s compliance manager routinely informs the Audit Committee about the status of ongoing anti-corruption efforts and prepares memos at the committee’s request.

-The compliance, internal audit, legal, and business support functions jointly developed the methodology applied during the analysis specifically for this purpose.
-They evaluate specific random events for signs of predefined risks, including tenders, contract approvals, purchases, inventory checks and charitable donations.
+When doing so, managers apply the methodology developed jointly by the compliance, internal audit, legal, and business support functions specifically for this purpose.
+According to the methodology, random events (current and past) are evaluated for signs of predefined risks.
+Such events can include tenders, contract approvals, specific purchases, inventory checks, charitable donations, etc.

-The compliance managers meet with top managers of each asset to inform them of the investigation results, discuss any threats revealed, and recommend further actions.
+The compliance managers meet with responsible managers of each asset to inform them of the revealed risks and discuss threats to recommend further actions.
 The compliance managers then monitor any corrective measures that are undertaken to mitigate the discussed risks.

-The Group’s compliance officer then presents a consolidated analysis to the Audit Committee.
+At the beginning of the following year, the Group’s compliance manager presents a consolidated analysis to the Audit Committee.

 In early February 2018, the compliance officer presented to the Audit Committee the analysis for 2017, which revealed no significant violations of anti-corruption statutes or cases of noncompliance with Group policies.